 Samaa A. Haridi is a partner in the International Arbitration practice in Weil’s New York office.
 Ms. Haridi’s practice focuses on complex international litigation and arbitration proceedings involving joint ventures, international investments, service agreements, construction projects, contracts, banking, and securities.

 Ms. Haridi has been ranked by clients and peers in Chambers USA and Chambers Global for International Arbitration.
 She has been singled out by clients for her "very supportive and intelligent" approach, and regularly handles commercial and investor-state arbitrations involving the Middle East.
-Sources also acknowledge her as being “hard-working and very entrepreneurial.”
+Sources also acknowledge her as being “hard-working and very entrepreneurial,” as well as a “unique practitioner with unique skills.”
 She has also been recognized as a “great up-and-coming lawyer” by Legal 500 and as a Future Star by Benchmark Litigation.

 In 2009, an article she co-wrote, “Ebb and Flow: The Changing Jurisdictional Tides of Global Litigation,” won the Burton Award for Legal Achievement (Excellence in Legal Writing).